Royal City Ukulele Ensemble

 The Basics:

-• Songs are in multiple, differentiated parts for ‘ukulele (+ voice).
+Songs are in multiple, differentiated parts for ‘ukulele and voice, with some fully instrumental pieces.

-• There are occasional performance opportunities or recordings so you are expected to practise!
+There are community performance opportunities or recordings so you are expected to practise!

-• Repertoire is diverse.
-Be prepared to learn anything from Top 40 tunes to ‘80s cover songs, vaudeville ditties to 1950’s rockabilly, classical music to big band swing…you’ll never know what’s coming up next.
+Repertoire is diverse.
+Be prepared to learn anything from ‘80s radio hits and ‘90s trip hop grooves to vaudeville ditties and 1950’s rockabilly bops, or folk to Bach to big band swing … you’ll never know what’s coming up next.

 Requirements: